Becoming a teacher means you’re earning a professional degree that will prepare you to seek a teaching license. Getting started involves:

 Most students will have their first experiences in local classrooms in your freshman year.
 Your experience may vary.
 For example:

-- You often have an equivalency for Level 1 as a transfer student.
+- You often have an equivalency for Level 1 as a transfer student or even as an incoming freshman.

 - Secondary education majors may spend your first year getting started on coursework before enrolling in Level 1 in your sophomore year.